 Surprise, surprise.
 That brilliance is maybe my biggest beef with the book.
 Rushdie, like in Midnight's Children, is too smart for me — he drops names (and all manner of trivia, in various languages) with reckless abandon.
 He also has such a strong voice, which is excellent, except every character sounds like they are various versions of the same voice.
 (No one, including the younger characters, sounds like they actually live in current day New York City.)
 In fact, the setting is confusing — it's supposed to be now, in a world I recognize, but the portrayal of actual events is so stylized, it could be of any made-up place, in any made-up time.
 (I'm thinking now that perhaps that was the point!)
 The actual plot centering on the Goldens almost feels anachronistic.
 I found it jarring when there are current-day references — oh yeah, this is supposed to be happening in my world.

 By now, this is sounding like a negative review.
 On the contrary, I quite liked this book and would recommend it.
 The plotting was, at times, delicious and Rushdie gives nice, satisfying pay-offs.
 (I found it terribly unfair but quite enjoyable that one character gets to have his cake and eat it, too.)
 Suffice it to say, The Golden Hour has made me want to give Midnight's Children another shot.

-I received this book from Blogging for Books in exchange for this review.
+I received this book from Net Galley in exchange for this review.
 All opinions are my own.